-This document has established the 1st and 2nd Simulation Exercises (SE) for the SAFETY4RAILS project.
+This document includes the description of the 1st and 2nd Simulation Exercises (as reported in D8.2) and established the 3rd and 4th Simulation Exercises for the SAFETY4RAILS project.
 An iterative methodology has been used to know interests, wishes and expectations of the end-users (metro and railway operators) and tool providers.
 The methodology was divided into the following phases:

-- 1) Analysis and refinement of the Use-Cases proposed in previous stages of the project (Deliverable 2.5). - 2) Online workshop on the 13th of October 2021 for the definition of the MDM Simulation Exercise, to collect thoughts and ideas between project partners (MDM and all tool providers involved). - 3) Online workshop on the 18th of November 2021 for the definition of the EGO Simulation Exercise, following the same methodology as for the MDM one. - 4) Based on the previous steps, creation of narrative scenarios for both MDM and EGO SE.
+- 1) Analysis and refinement of the Use-Cases proposed in previous stages of the project (Deliverable 2.5). - 2) Online workshop for the definition of the RFI Simulation Exercise, following the same methodology as for the MDM one. - 3) Online workshop for the definition of the CDM Simulation Exercise, following the same methodology as for the MDM one. - 4) Based on the previous steps, creation of narrative scenarios for both RFI and SE CDM.
 These included the context of the threat event, actors involved, timeline of the event, the tools to be tested and activities to be carried out.
 A first draft was proposed to partners, where all could easily modify and agree on the assigned roles.